 Why privet is a pest

-Privet threatens native forests.
-Tree privet is taller than Chinese privet and is capable of crowding out native trees.
-If left unchecked tree privet may eventually dominate areas of forest.
-It can also slow down or stop the germination of native seedlings.
+Privet rapidly invades bush margins and waste areas.
+Tree privet is capable of crowding out canopy trees in native forests, may impede native seedling germination and can eventually dominate an area of forest.
 Chinese privet can displace shrubs on the margins of native forests.

 How to recognise privet